ggarper1/SmallCProjects/README.md

 ### `arraySumOperation`

-**The Problem:** problem from HackerRank 'Hack the Interview VI (U.S.)' competition.
+**The Problem:** Problem from HackerRank 'Hack the Interview VI (U.S.)' competition.
 You have an identity permutation of integers as an array initially.
 An identity permutation of integers for `N` is a list containing all strictly positive numbers up to `N`.
 On this problem, you have to perform operations on this array and report the sum of the elements of the array after each operation.

 The i_th operation consists of an integer `opi`.